freeman-zhang/AccessAllyCodingAssessment/README.md

 # AccessAllyCodingAssessment

-run programs using python favouriteTimes/bloodDistribution <testfile>
+run programs using python favouriteTimes/bloodDistribution testfile

-runFavouriteTimes and runBloodDistribution will run all test files within the j4 and s4 folders
+<b>runFavouriteTimes</b> and <b>runBloodDistribution</b> will run all test files within their respective test folder